Fansly vs OnlyFans: which is better in 2026?

 Fees and payouts: same cut, different timing

 On paper, the math is identical.
 Fansly takes 20 percent.
-OnlyFans takes 20 percent.
+OnlyFans takes 20 percent of creator earnings and pays out the remaining 80 percent, and Fansly applies the same split.
 You keep 80 cents on every dollar regardless of where the sale happens.

 The difference is in how fast you can access what you earn.